Ferrand-Chester-Noche/About-me/README.md

 ## Academic Background

-- 📚 Currently pursuing a degree in Computer Science at the University of the Philippines Manila.
+- 📚 Currently pursuing a degree in Computer Science at the University of the Philippines Manila
-- 📈 Specializing in Statistical Computation, I'm fascinated by the power of data and statistics in solving real-world problems.
+- 📈 Specializing in Statistical Computation

 ## Involvement in Tech Communities
 - 🌐 Member of the Google Developer Students Club (DSC) Manila